 Yungblud will be bringing his storm to a run of summer festivals, including the Vans Warped Tour, England’s Reading Festival, and Australia’s Splendour in the Grass, which will make perfect outlets for his raging restlessness.
 Before he released his LP, Yungblud got talking to us about what he’s packing, the triggering power of the kick drum, and what scares him (not much, really).

 How excited are you about the release of 21st Century Liability?

 I’m really excited.
 I think this is the moment it’s all been leading up to.
 This album is an outburst of kind of anger and emotion that’s been going through my head all of my life.
 It’s like a release—it kind of feels like I’m just letting it all out, which is amazing.

 What was your favorite part of the writing and recording process?

 I think learning a lot.
-Mixing different genres that I never thought I’d play personally—like, I always loved R&B, reggae, and hip hop—then mixing them into my own style of music was really eye-opening.
-[It was] really exciting for me to be able to talk about issues, what is going on in my head, and have the opportunity to use my music as an outlet.
+Mixing different genres that I never thought I’d play personally—like, I always loved R&B, reggae, and hip hop—then mixing them into my own style of music was really eye-opening. really exciting for me to be able to talk about issues, what is going on in my head, and have the opportunity to use my music as an outlet.

 What was it that drew you toward blending and mixing up genres like rock and hip hop?
 Why are these sounds significant for you?